-He made a royal proclamation all over his kingdom that he would dearly reward anyone who could provide most satisfactory answer to these three questions.
+He made a royal proclamation all over his kingdom that he would dearly reward anyone who could provide the most satisfactory answer to these three questions.

 Having heard the proclamation, many men – who considered themselves to be wise – went to the king.
 While some prescribed astrologers for finding the “right time”, other suggested looking for omens.
-With respect to the “important person” – some suggested the minister, some Brahmins and others the vassals whose help was crucial during the time of war.
+With respect to the “important person” – some suggested the minister, some Brahmins, and others the vassals whose help was crucial during the time of war.
 The “important thing to do” according to some was acquiring “scientific knowledge”, doing “good works” for some others and “making wars” according to the rest.
-The wise king was unconvinced to say the least.
+The wise king was unconvinced, to say the least.

 For a long time, the king had heard a great deal about a sage person – Rishi – living in the woods adjoining the capital.
 The king decided to seek his interest in answering those three quintessential questions looming over his head.
 But that wasn’t an easy task.

-The rishi never left his hermitage – so he could seldom be summoned to royal palace.
+The rishi never left his hermitage – so he could seldom be summoned to the royal palace.
 He stayed away from those who were egoistic and made conversation with only those who came to see him with utmost humility.
 So, the king Bhoja Raja put on simple robes and approached the hermitage accompanied by his retinue.
-At the outskirts of the hermitage, he dismounted his horse, commanded his men to wait for him there and went on foot to see the rishi.
+On the outskirts of the hermitage, he dismounted his horse, commanded his men to wait for him there and went on foot to see the rishi.

 He found the rishi digging in his garden.
 Even after receiving greetings of the king – he continued his errand uninterrupted.
 The rishi was a very old man.
 He was very weak owing to his austere practices and modest consumption of food.

-“Sire, you rest a while, and let me do the digging,” the king said to rishi.
+“Sire, you rest a while, and let me do the digging,” the king said to the rishi.
 The rishi handed the crowbar to the king and squatted on the ground.

 After digging for some time, the king repeated his questions.
 Instead of answering the king, the holy man stood up and tried to take the crowbar from the king.
 But the king did not yield.
-Till sunset the king went on digging, when the work was finished the king laid the crowbar aside and said, “Sire, I came to see you because I’ve heard a great many things about your wisdom.
+Till sunset, the king went on digging, when the work was finished the king laid the crowbar aside and said, “Sire, I came to see you because I’ve heard a great many things about your wisdom.
 I thought you could answer three subtle questions that have been bothering me for a while now.
 Let me know if you’d care to answer them – if not I’ll quietly leave.”

-“Someone is coming” the rishi said, adding “let’s find out who he is.”
+“Someone is coming,” the rishi said, adding “let’s find out who he is.”
 The king turned and saw a man approaching.
 He was pressing his stomach with both his hands.
-As he came closer it he could see blood gushing between his fingers.
+As he came closer he could see blood gushing between his fingers.
 Coming near the man uttered a groan and fell unconscious.
 The king and the rishi undressed him and found a wound in his belly.
 The king applied a few herbs available in the vicinity and pressed on it till the bleeding stopped.
 A while late the man regained his consciousness and asked for water.
 The king gave him just that.

 Now it was dark.
 The king and the rishi carried the wounded man into the hut and laid him down on the rishi’s bed made of straws.
 The man closed his eyes and slept.
 The king too was quite tired after the digging, he leaned against the wall and fell asleep.
-When he woke up next morning, he found the man in the bed staring at him steadily.
+When he woke up the next morning, he found the man in the bed staring at him steadily.